Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3)

 \subsection{Rotation equivariance}

-In most practical settings, the information contained in a spherical signal does not change under rotations.
-That is, the information that is relevant for the given application is present irrespective of the specific angle at which we are looking at the signal.
-For example, the surface and the shape of a $3$-D object remains unchanged under rotation, and thus any shape analysis method should be equivariant to rotations \cite{kurtek2010novel, hamsici2008rotation}.
-Therefore, it is of paramount importance that the processing tools that we choose are not affected by rotations as well.
+We begin by considering rotation operations as fundamental structure perturbations in spherical signals.
 Let $r \in \SO3$ be a rotation and $x$ be a spherical signal.
 Define the rotated signal $x_r$ as

-for all $u \in \mbS_{2}$, and where the last equality responds to the rotation displacements following Rodrigues' formula [cf. \eqref{eq:rotationOp}].
-The rotation equivariance of spherical convolutions is formally stated next.
+where the last equality responds to the rotation displacements following the Rodrigues' formula [cf. \eqref{eq:rotationOp}].
+We formally state the rotation equivariance of spherical convolutional filters in the following proposition.

-\begin{proposition} Let $x$ be a spherical signal, $H$ be a filter, and $r \in \SO3$ be a rotation.
-Denote by $y=H(x)$ the output of the spherical convolution and $y_r$ the rotated signal of $y$ [cf. \eqref{eq:rotatedSignal}].
+\begin{proposition} Let $x$ be a spherical signal, $H$ be a spherical convolutional filter, and $r \in \SO3$ be a rotation.
+Denote by $y=H(x)$ the filter output and $y_r$ the rotated signal of $y$ [cf. \eqref{eq:rotatedSignal}].
 Then, it holds that